dreamcatcher-tech/network/Inbox/2025-08-05 0946 preserving artifact interface whilst joining mcp.md

 3. listToolPackages
 4. searchTool
 5. listLoadedTools - breaks it down by tool packages.
+6. await tool call - given a long running tool id, this will resolve when the tool call has finished ? or just implement progress for long running tool calls.

 can reading a binary in the client be loaded into the model, like audio data or something ?